Spirit vs Frontier 2026

 Does Spirit or Frontier have a better loyalty program?

-Frontier Miles is the program that still matters here, and its $69 Gold status match is the best single loyalty deal in the ULCC space.
+Frontier Miles is the program that still matters here.
 Spirit’s Free Spirit program ended when Spirit ceased operations on May 2, 2026.

 Both airlines ran three-tier loyalty programs.
 Neither was in the same league as legacy carrier programs.
 Spirit’s Free Spirit was slightly more useful at the mid-tier, but it no longer applies.